Become an Attorney Mentor

 Mentors .and mentees also spend time together outside of structured Legal Outreach events.
 Popular activities include going to movies and museums, sharing dessert at Serendipity, bowling at Chelsea Piers, playing sports in the park, attending a ballgame, volunteering at a soup kitchen, visiting the mentor’s office, and enjoying a meal cooked by the mentee’s family.
 Our students face many difficult and intimidating decisions as they prepare for college and mentors who build a strong relationship with their mentee can often impress upon them valuable insights based on their own educational and career paths.

 The mentoring time commitment is approximately five hours of face-to-face contact per month, excluding occasional correspondence by email and phone.
 Most of this contact occurs at debates.
-Debates, for which experienced attorneys can earn up to three CLE credits per reporting cycle, take place on four Friday evenings.
-Social/Cultural events, of which there are three or four per year, are usually scheduled for Saturday or Sunday afternoons on months that no debate is scheduled.
+Debates, for which experienced attorneys can earn up to three CLE credits per reporting cycle, take place on three Thursday evenings.
+Social/Cultural events, of which there are two or three per year, are usually scheduled for Saturday or Sunday afternoons on months that no debate is scheduled.
 We accept mentor applications throughout the year and make mentor/mentee assignments in September.
 Legal Outreach is available to give a presentation about the mentoring program at your law firm or organization.

 College Bound Mentoring Program FAQ’s